kc657/Melange-Food-API/README.md

 # food-search-api

-Food Search API provides the hungry user with a tool to find recipes!
-Integration of the Food2Fork API allows the user to search for recipes by ingredients in their inventory.
+Melange API provides the hungry user with a tool to find recipes!
+Integration of the Edamam Recipe Search API allows the user to search for recipes using multiple ingredients in their inventory.
 The user can then save the search results and generate a list of saved recipes they want to cook.

 ## Technologies Used